Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: This is exciting!
 I have it mostly set up, but I am wondering if there's a more simplified way to interpret the settings values.
 I currently am defining them separately for each game (flashcards/matching/test).
 However, they all have different settings, so maybe this is fine?

+## Skipped September 17 due to a cold

+## Day 66: September 18, 2019

+**Today's Progress**: Worked on Learn app settings and flashcard game.
+I'm able to have the flashcard game start after selecting Start from the settings page.
+Everything also resets if you open the settings and press Start again.

+**Thoughts**: Progress!
+Once I have all the details of the flashcard game figured out, I'm going to try and clean up my code again before it becomes too much of a behemoth.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.